 Delivering decarbonisation, improving reliability and ensuring affordability means that our role as a distribution network operator must change.
-Central to this change is co-operation and coordination with our customers, our stakeholders and industry partners.
+Central to this change is co-operation and co-ordination with our customers, our stakeholders and industry partners.
 This change is called 'whole system' and will play a major part in how we solve the challenges we face together.
-'Whole system' not only refers to the electricity industry, but incorporates other sectors, (gas, water, telecoms, transport), regional government, customers, energy partners etc, and will ensure that decarbonisation is carried out in the most efficient and co-ordinated manner.